Pelosi, Mnuchin hope for COVID-19 relief deal as Democrats mull new bill

 Formal talks between Pelosi, Mnuchin, Senate Democratic leader Chuck Schumer and White House Chief of Staff Mark Meadows broke down on Aug.
 7. Pelosi has since taken the lead for Democrats.

-She and Schumer initially pressed for a $3.4 trillion relief package but scaled back their demands by over a $1 trillion.
-The White House began at $1 trillion proposal and later said Trump could agree to $1.3 trillion.
+Before talks between Pelosi and Mnuchin resumed, the White House had said Trump could agree to a $1.3 trillion bill.

-A report from Height Securities said Mnuchin could give Pelosi an offer of $1.5 trillion to $1.6 trillion on Wednesday.

-Reporting by David Morgan and David Lawder; Editing by Tomasz Janowski and Bernadette Baum
+Reporting by David Morgan, David Lawder and Richard Cowan; Editing by Bernadette Baum and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.